 The World Court Project was started in New Zealand in 1986 by a retired Christchurch district court judge, Harold Evans, and initially led by New Zealanders.
 This civil society campaign aimed to have the International Court of Justice (the highest legal branch of the United Nations, also known as the World Court) give an advisory opinion on the legal status of nuclear weapons.
 Over 32,000 New Zealanders signed ‘Declarations of Public Conscience’ condemning nuclear weapons and supporting the World Court Project in the early 1990s.
-Worldwide, the number was nearly 4 million.
+Worldwide, this number totalled nearly 4 million signatures.
 This was an enormous figure for public engagement in the age before online mass-petitions.

 “In New Zealand’s view, the sooner [the threat or use of nuclear weapons are banned], through the progressive development of international law, including the negotiating process, the more secure the international community will be.”